 The Pan-Mass Challenge exists because we– the riders, the volunteers, the supporters– want to live in a world without cancer.
 Until we can have that, we want to support the groundbreaking research championed by the Dana-Farber Cancer Institute.
 Cancer is an extremely complicated beast, and we don’t have cures for many types of cancer — yet.

-For the sixth year I am riding with over 130 others as part of the Patriots Platelet Pedalers team.
+For the eighth year I am riding with over 130 others as part of the Patriots Platelet Pedalers team.
 The funds raised by myself and my team are earmarked for Dr. Ken Anderson, the Kraft Family Professor of Medicine at Harvard Medical School and Dana-Farber Cancer Institute, to support his multiple myeloma research and development of novel therapies.

 Thank you so much for your support!